-RI: Determine the main idea and support the main idea with key details from the text.
-(RI.3.2)

-RI: Choose two sentences or paragraphs and describe how they are connected.
-(RI.3.8)
+RI: Determine the main idea and explain how it is supported by key details from the text.
+(RI.4.2) RI: Choose two sentences or paragraphs and describe how they are connected.
+RI: What point is the author making?
+What reasons and evidence does he/ she use?
+(RI.4.8) RI: Choose an illustration.

-RI: What is the point of view of the author?
-How is it different from your point of view?
-(RI.3.6)

-RI: Choose an illustration.
 Describe how it helps you understand the meaning of the text.
+(RI.4.7)
-RI: What are the most important details in the text you read today?
-Why?

-RI: Write what you read about in your own words in no more than three sentences.

-RI: How is what you read about today connected to what you are learning in the module lessons?

-RI: Draw and label a picture about the text you read today.
+- RI: What are the most important details in the text you read today?
+Why? - RI: Summarize what you read in your own words in no more than three sentences. - RI: How is what you read about today connected to what you are learning in the module lessons? - RI: Draw and label a picture about the text you read today.

-RI: What new questions do you have after reading today?

-RI: What was the most interesting fact you learned today?
-Why is it interesting to you?

-RI: Choose one sentence from the text.
-Rewrite it in your own words.

-RI: Choose one new word you learned in your reading today.
+- RI: What new questions do you have after reading today? - RI: What was the most interesting fact you learned today?
+Why is it interesting to you? - RI: Choose one sentence from the text.
+Rewrite it in your own words. - RI: Choose one new word you learned in your reading today.
 Use it in a new sentence.